 Life in the scenic Ozarks woodlands of western Arkansas means adjusting yourself to the natural rhythms of the seasons: colorful leaves in the yard in fall, at least one wonderland snow in winter, and venomous reptiles nesting under the house in spring and summer.
 To put it bluntly, if you live out in the sticks like I do, you will own at least one designated snake gun, and learn how to use it.

-On the night of Tuesday, July 26 at approximately 11:30, my faithful snake detector dog Oreo started up with that very special, high-pitched, frantic bark that means, “SNAKE!
+One evening, my faithful snake-detector dog Oreo started up with that very special, high-pitched, frantic bark that means, “SNAKE!
 SNAKE!
 SNAKE!
 COME KILL IT PLEASE!
 PLEASE!
 PLEASE!
 NOW!
 NOW!
 NOW!”

-Note: if at all possible, a snake gun should fire some sort of shot load, instead of a solid projectile.
-I’ve killed plenty of copperheads with bullets over the years.
-I’ve used .22s, .380’s, a 45 ACP (1911, of course) and an M1 carbine.
+Note: If at all possible, a snake gun should fire some sort of shot load, instead of a solid projectile.
+I’ve been a part of plenty of snake killings achieved with bullets through the years.
+I’ve used .22s, .380s, a .45 ACP (1911, of course) and an M1 carbine.
 While solid bullets kill snakes dead, it sometimes takes a couple of shots to put the little bullet onto the fairly-small, moving head of a copperhead.

-So, if the situation allows it, grab a shotgun loaded with fine bird shot (#7 or smaller) and try to get a clear shot from about 10 yards to let the pattern spread.
-That recipe makes highly effective snake medicine.
+So, if the situation allows, grab a shotgun loaded with fine bird shot (#7 or smaller) and try to get a clear shot from about 10 yards to let the pattern spread.
+That recipe makes for highly effective snake medicine.

-Many times, I’ve killed copperheads that have decided set up housekeeping under our house.
+Many times, I’ve killed copperheads that have decided set up housekeeping under our home.
 Shooting that close to the house can be ticklish, especially with a shotgun.
-This snake died from a dose of .38 Special shotshell.
+This snake died from a dose of .38 Special snake shot.
+(Snake shot comes in various forms and is essentially a handgun cartridge — centerfire or rimfire — that fires a wave of small pellets rather than a single bullet.)
 I had to maneuver around so that the charge of shot hit snake, not house, but I was able to get close enough and had time to line the shot up.

 I’ve also killed a copperhead between my feet, literally.
 I was in vegetation over my boot tops, about five feet from the border of my yard, and could see only flashes of coppery scales as the reptile slid around in the undergrowth.
-That situation called for one precisely aimed solid bullet that was going exactly where I put the sights–on the snake, not my toes.
+That situation called for one precisely aimed solid bullet that was going exactly where I put the sights — into the snake, not my toes.

-Of course, if you want the ultimate in environmentally friendly snake whacking, a handy garden hoe, or a shovel, or any other large blunt or sharp implement will serve.
-My father once killed a copperhead by spiking it with a football, ala Tony Dorsett.
+Of course, if you want the ultimate in environmentally friendly snake whacking, a handy garden hoe, shovel, or any other large blunt or sharp implement delivering a head shot will serve.
+My father once killed a copperhead by spiking it with a football, a la Tony Dorsett.

 As you can see from the top photo, this particular copperhead took a lot of pellet hits to its head, and up and down the length of its body.
 Because the snake was wrapped around on itself, there was just more scaly body for the pellets to hit.

-Once I knew it was dead, I used the fireplace tongs to untangle the still-writhing carcass from around the slat in the vent.
+Once I knew it was dead, I used the fireplace tongs to untangle the still-writhing critter from around the slat in the vent.
 That’s another thing the newbie snake shooter needs to know.
 Snakes have very primitive nervous systems.
-Plenty of folks have been bitten by dead venomous snakes.
+Plenty of folks have suffered venomous snakebites from dead snakes.
 All it takes is one squirm and for a fang to hit flesh, and you’re bitten.

-But if you’re thinking about moving to the country to get away from it all, or to set up your TEOTWAWKI fortress, you will need to find out what kinds of venomous snakes might consider your new homestead as prime real estate.
-And then choose your weapons accordingly.
+But if you’re thinking about moving to the country to get away from it all, or to set up your TEOTWAWKI fortress, you will need to find out what kinds of dangerous snakes — pit vipers that include copperheads, diamondback rattlers and other rattlesnakes, cottonmouths (i.e. water moccasins) — might consider your new homestead as prime real estate.
+There are good snakes, rat snakes and garter snakes come to mind.
+And water snakes, though aggressive, are generally non-venomous.
+So figure out who your enemy is, and then choose your weapons and ammo accordingly.